 Candidemia is defined as the presence of Candida species in the blood.
 It is the most common fungal bloodstream infection in hospitalized patients.
 Mortality is very high.
-It reaches 50% in some studies.
+It reaches almost 50% in some studies.
 Although Candida albicans is still the most common Candida species causing candidemia, in recent years there has been an increase in nonalbicans Candida species, which may represent a therapeutic challenge given the different antibiotic susceptibility profile of different Candida species.
 This new trend is likely caused by the process of natural selection of resistant species to the most common antifungals used.

 C. albicans, C. tropicalis, and C. glabrata are the more virulent species, and infections with them represent a higher risk of mortality.

 Candidemia is the most common fungal bloodstream infection, and possibly the fourth most common all-type bloodstream infection seen in the intensive care unit setting.

 The incidence of Candida bloodstream infection is bimodal, with the elderly and very young having the highest risk of any population for suffering from this disease.